 Use Tech—and Data

 Lastly, effective leaders in today’s market need to use the technology and data already available to them to make smarter, more strategic decisions.
 They need to utilize big data and machine learning whenever possible.
-They need to adopt cloud and aaS to make their processes leaner and more scalable.
+They need to adopt SaaS and business cloud solutions to make their processes leaner and more scalable.
 After all, if they aren’t using today’s data, it will be even more difficult to adapt to tomorrow’s.

 No doubt, today’s leaders are under tremendous pressure when it comes to adapting—and thriving—in an age of chaotic and disruptive change.
 But at the root of it, the leadership traits of the most successful leaders today are the same as they’ve always been: committed to the customer, focused on continuous improvement, and capable of inspiring their teams even in the face of massive change.
 When you boil it down to those few goals, the change feels a bit less overwhelming—and maybe even just a little bit exciting—at least for the leader passionate about our new digital world.